SlicerMorph/S_2019/Lab02_Slicer#1_Intro/README.md

 # Lab 02 Slicer #1: UI, overview of functionality, extensions, finding help

-Welcome to Slicer Lab #1!
+Welcome to Slicer Lab #1! :tada::tada::tada:

 Slicer is an open source software platform with a worldwide developwe community.
 It is being developed right now. https://www.slicer.org/